 There are usually no external variables that will reduce a concrete septic tank’s lifespan if the pipes don’t clog or corrode, and the tank was built out of high-quality concrete.
 Nevertheless, this longevity doesn’t absolve concrete tanks from inspection.
 Have yours inspected regularly to ensure that no fractures have formed because of settlement or ground shifting.

 Also known as a leach field, a septic system’s drain field is a web of pipes that split off from your septic tank and distribute the wastewater.
 Your tank could quickly load up and spill onto your yard without a properly working drain field, posing a serious health risk to people and pets who encounter any hazardous waste overflow.
 Drain field pipes are commonly composed of steel, PVC plastic, or cast iron and can last 50 years if properly placed and maintained.

-Have Express Septic Pumping inspect your cast-iron and steel pipes at least once each year.
+Have Express Septic & Drain Cleaning inspect your cast-iron and steel pipes at least once each year.
 We’ll also inspect your PVC pipes to guarantee that they’re in good working order.